Skip to content

 For quality control, each project is completed by at least two students working independently and then reconciled by experienced students.
 The assembled data are used for meta-analysis, and the faculty and students who contributed data to the project are eligible to be co-authors on the resulting scientific publications.

-In this GEP project, we annotate venom encoding genes from three species of parasitoid wasps that infect Drosophila melanogaster.
+In this GEP project, students annotate venom encoding genes from three species of parasitoid wasps that infect Drosophila melanogaster.
 The gene models generated in this project will allow us to investigate the evolution of venom proteins and to better characterize the proteins for follow up functional studies.

-In this GEP project, we use network analysis approaches to better understand the evolution and function of biological pathways.
-The Pathways Project is currently focused on annotating genes within the insulin signaling pathway across the Drosophila genus.
+The Pathways Project uses network analysis approaches to better understand the evolution and function of biological pathways and we’re currently focused on annotating genes within the insulin signaling pathway across the Drosophila genus.